MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/use.md

 ---
 title: Use the Onboarding Buddy app
 description: Get started using the Onboarding Buddy app.
+Learn how you can use the Onboarding Buddy app to sign up as a Buddy or, as a manager, use the app to match Buddies to new employees.
 author: tshanep
 ms.author: shanep
 ms.reviewer: ellenwehrle